 - Video - Reach dropped 200% compared to 2024

-The 2025 Algorithm: Three Critical Factors
+The 2026 LinkedIn Algorithm: Four Critical Factors

 The algorithm heavily favors original insights and industry expertise: